survivejs/webpack-book/manuscript/building/01_source_maps.md

 `eval-source-map` builds slowly initially, but it provides fast rebuild speed.
 More rapid development specific options, such as `cheap-module-eval-source-map` and `eval`, produce lower quality source maps.
 All `eval` options will emit source maps as a part of your JavaScript code.

-`source-map` is the slowest and highest quality option of them all, but that's fine for a production build.
+`source-map` is the slowest and highest quality option of them all, but that’s fine for a production build.

 You can set these up as follows: